Falls Park at Keowee

 Amenities & Living

-Falls Park offers miles of hiking and biking trails along McKinney Creek, kayaking, swimming, boating on two lakes, and access to sandy beaches on Lake Keowee shores.
+Falls Park offers miles of hiking and biking trails along McKinney Creek, kayaking, swimming, boating on two lakes, and access to Lake Keowee shores.
 The community pavilion overlooking McKinney Falls serves as a gathering space.

 McKinney Creek runs through the Falls Park property, creating a beautiful corridor of trails and the namesake McKinney Falls, where the community pavilion and picnic area are located.
 It's a signature amenity of the community.